AngelaWang100/MoneyLingo/multilingual_voice_summary.md

 ## 🎉 Conclusion

-**Your RealityCheck system now supports automatic language detection and voice synthesis in any language the user speaks!**
+**Your MoneyLingo system now supports automatic language detection and voice synthesis in any language the user speaks!**

 ### ✅ What You Have:
 - **🌍 12+ Language Support:** Automatic detection and response